 The recent speech by Louis Farrakhan laced with anti-Semitic vitriol has stirred up much angst in the liberal and progressive Jewish community, further alienating many Jews from the progressive left.
-In a recent blog post in his JEWISHPHILOSOPHYPLACE.COM, Syracuse University Jewish Studies professor Zachary Braiterman posted an assessment of this old/new issue of the left and anti-Semitism by comparing Farrakhan to the iconoclastic militant rabbi Meir Kahane who was known for his racist attitudes toward blacks and Arabs (https://jewishphilosophyplace.com/2018/03/11/reactionary-not-radical-meir-kahane-louis-farrakhan/).
+In his recent blog post, Syracuse University Jewish Studies professor Zachary Braiterman posted an assessment of this old/new issue of the left and anti-Semitism by comparing Farrakhan to the iconoclastic militant rabbi Meir Kahane who was known for his racist attitudes toward blacks and Arabs.
 In some sense, the comparison is apt.
 Kahane was once asked in a radio interview what the difference is between him and Farrakhan.
 He responded, “The only difference is that I am right.”

 Notwithstanding Kahane’s clever quip, the similarities and distinctions are more nuanced.
 Farrakhan’s anti-Semitism is certainly quite explicit, while Kahane’s racism was arguably more oblique.
 On the question of Jewish racism and “black anti-Semitism,” Farrakhan and Kahane certainly both engaged in the grammar of racism.
 The term “grammar” I borrow from film theorist and Afro-pessimist Frank Wilderson III when he writes, “Semiotics and linguistics teach us that when we speak, our grammar goes unspoken.
 Our grammar is assumed.
 It is the structure through which the labor of speech is possible.”
 Understood this sense, the question of “racism” means something more than the attitudinal stance of an individual.
 In their 1971 book Black Power Stokley Carmichael and Charles Hamilton define racism this way: